Jialin-1290/DS4420-Project/README.md

 This model gives:

 - Prediction plots for the 8 stocks
+- A CSV file `bayesian_all.csv` with actual and forecasted test-period prices
-- A Bayesian model summary table with posterior mean of Sigma², RMSE, and MAE for each stock
+- A printed Bayesian model summary table with posterior mean of Sigma², RMSE, and MAE for each stock